 cmp_rotation_flag equal to 1 indicates that a rotation for conversion between the global and the local coordinate systems applies. cmp_rotation_flag equal to 0 indicates that no rotation is applied and the global and local coordinate systems are identical.

+cmp_padding_flag equal to 1 indicates that the cropped decoded picture contains padded areas for which the size is specified by the syntax element cmp_padding_size_idc. cmp_padding_flag equal to 0 indicates that specifies that cropped decoded picture does not contain padded areas.

+[Ed.
+(YK): The semantics of cmp_padding_flag is missing in JCTVC-AB1005-v1.]

 cmp_reserved_zero_4bits when present, shall be equal to 0 in bitstreams conforming to this version of this Specification.
 Other values for cmp_reserved_zero_4bits are reserved for future use by ITU-T | ISO/IEC.
 Decoders shall ignore the value of cmp_reserved_zero_4bits.

-cmp_padding_type equal to 0 indicates that the sample values within the padding area are unspecified. cmp_padding_type equal to 1 indicates that the value of each sample inside the padding area is equal to the value of the spatially nearest sample outside the padding area in the adjacent padded face. cmp_padding_type equal to 2 indicates that the values of the samples inside the padding area equivalent to the values of the samples that are projected to the face neighbouring the padded face. cmp_padding_type equal to 3 indicates that the values of samples inside the padding area are derived through projection to the extended planar surface of the face adjacent to the padding area.
-The value of cmp_padding_type shall be in the range of 0 to 3.
+cmp_padding_size_idc specifies the size of the padded areas.

+Let the variable CmpPaddingSize be set equal to 2cmp_padding_size_idc + 2.
+When cmp_padding_flag is equal to 1, within the cropped decoded picture, the left-hand side CmpPaddingSize columns of samples, the right-hand side CmpPaddingSize columns of samples, the top CmpPaddingSize rows of samples, the bottom CmpPaddingSize rows of samples, and the middle CmpPaddingSize * 2 rows of samples are all padded samples, and no other samples are padded samples.

-cmp_reserved_zero_6bits, when present, shall be equal to 0 in bitstreams conforming to this version of this Specification.
-Other values for cmp_reserved_zero_6bits are reserved for future use by ITU-T | ISO/IEC.
-Decoders shall ignore the value of cmp_reserved_zero_6bits.
+cmp_reserved_zero_5bits, when present, shall be equal to 0 in bitstreams conforming to this version of this Specification.
+Other values for cmp_reserved_zero_5bits are reserved for future use by ITU-T | ISO/IEC.
+Decoders shall ignore the value of cmp_reserved_zero_5bits.

-cmp_padding_chroma_sample_range_minus1 plus 1 indicates the thickness of the padding areas in units of chroma samples.
-The value of cmp_padding_chroma_sample_range_minus1 shall be in the range of 0 to 255.

 cmp_yaw_rotation specifies the value of the yaw rotation angle, in units of 2−16 degrees.
 The value of cmp_yaw_rotation shall be in the range of −180 * 216 (i.e., −11796480) to 180 * 216 − 1 (i.e., 11796479), inclusive.
 When not present, the value of cmp_yaw_rotation is inferred to be equal to 0.

 ...